-This is a follow up story for Ferrotype Ltd. If you're interested in reading how they got started, published about 1 year ago, check it out here.
+This is a follow up story for Ferrotype Ltd. If you're interested in reading how they got started, published over 1 year ago, check it out here.

 Hello again!
 Remind us who you are and what business you started.